appstea/appstea_com/content/blog/weather-and-climate-tracker.md

 Weather & Climate Tracker is a high-contrast weather app, which can be really useful for individuals living with low vision, color blindness or visual impairment.
 The app includes a dynamic Type version and large text that makes for clear viewing and easy reading.
 The app can be used with Accessibility features like VoiceOver and Spoken Content.

-Familiar interface on all devices you own, high contrast, all details big enough for everyone to notice - this could be the right weather app for you.

 [Familiar interface on all devices you own, high contrast, all details big enough for everyone to notice - this could be the right weather app for you.](https://apps.apple.com/app/id1533228338)

 [![](/images/weather_qr-code.jpg)](https://apps.apple.com/app/id1533228338)